 We have employed top local and international firms to assure that these new residences will be quality homes and that they will enhance and improve the overall value of this part of Sliema.

-Not currently, we expect to launch in Winter 2020.
+Not currently, we expect to launch in Spring/Summer 2021.

 Yes, the proposals include underground parking for approximately 748 cars.
 A number of parking spaces will be designated for car-share parking only and electric vehicles, and include car charging stations.
 There will also be secure bicycle parking facilities on site as part of a bicycle friendly initiative.